 Mix all berries together (total 2 cups).

 Place berries in a small saucepan, add the sugar, vanilla, and pomegranate or lemon juice, and cook until the coulis boils.
 Stir often.

 Once the coulis has boiled, reduce the heat and continue to cook until the sauce has thickened.

 Frequently Asked Questions

-A fun and easy way to serve food on Valentine’s Day is to make red or pink foods and cut into heart shapes.
-Marinara/spaghetti sauce served over heart shaped pasta.
+A fun and easy way to serve food on Valentine’s Day is to make red or pink foods and cut them into heart shapes.
+Marinara/spaghetti sauce served over heart-shaped pasta.
 Pancakes in a heart shape.
-Burger patties shaped into a heart shape.
+Burger patties are shaped into a heart shape.
 Desserts are very popular on Valentine’s Day and many are easy to shape like hearts or come in heart shapes.
 You can even make Rice Krispie treats, brownies, and cookies.
 Your cookie cutter will be your best friend here!

 Check with your local shops and retail stores for Valentine’s Day specials.
 You can also find heart-shaped pasta, a heart-shaped waffle maker, heart-shaped cupcake holders, and more here.